AymenDZD/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 7- script that adds execution permission to the owner, the group owner and the other users, to the file hello
 # 8- script that sets the permission to the file hello
 # 9- script that sets the mode of the file hello
+#10- script that sets the mode of the file hello the same as olleh’s mode.